kingsdigitallab/kolo-django/README.md

 ### Run a local webserver

-open the terminal
+* open the terminal
-cd into bin
+* cd into bin
-python web.py
+* python web.py
-visit the URL shown by the script
+* visit the URL shown by the script

 ###
-Visit the kolo-person sheet on Google
+* Visit the kolo-person sheet on Google
-Export it as CSV
+* Export it as CSV
-Rename is as people.csv
+* Rename is as people.csv
-Move it into your confidential folder
+* Move it into your confidential folder
-Browse the import.html webpage
+* Browse the import.html webpage

+# Libraries